 It is an ambitious, original work that has enjoyed great popularity as well.

 The series was particularly celebrated for its vintage filmmaking,

 which attempts to replicate the look and feel of classic cell animation.

 It has earned tremendous support abroad as well as in Japan,

-and was nominated in a record-setting eight categories at the Anime Awards 2019,
+and was even nominated for a record-setting eight categories at the Anime Awards 2019,

 hosted by the American site Crunchyroll.